top of page

 Conceptual Airplanes - form/function

 Growing up near CVG airport, I was always fascinated with airplanes.
 I feel as though they are humankind's peak designed object.
-When learning rapid ideation through sketching and modeling, the form of an aircraft was a familiar and beloved subject to experiment with.
+While developing my rapid ideation skills through sketching and modeling, the form of an aircraft was a familiar and beloved subject to experiment with.

-Most of my concepts are fantastical, but always rooted in some idea or feature based in reality.
-I strive to maintain a deep connection between form and function as my brand of design.
+Most of my concepts are "fantastical," but always rooted in some technical idea or feature based in reality.
+I strive to maintain an apparent connection between form and function as my brand of design.

 DAAP Grant Project - firefighter safety

-As a Master of Design student at UC, I worked on a grant project focusing on enhancing the safety and effectiveness of firefighter suits.
-This experience let me practice in the space between design and engineering.
+As a Master of Design student at the University of Cincinnati, I worked on a grant project focused on improving the safety and effectiveness of firefighter protective suits.
+The project allowed me to operate directly at the intersection of design and engineering.

-I am listed as the primary inventor of the cooling apparatus on UC's patent application draft.
+I am listed as the primary inventor of the cooling apparatus in the University of Cincinnati’s patent draft.

 Crystal Cabin - patented by Boeing